ivanfslee/mastermind/readme.md

 </div>

 The `utils` folder has various modules that contain helper functions used by the different classes.
 The `validate_input.py` module, contains helper functions that will validate user input.
 The `get_random_numbers.py` module contains a helper function that makes an HTTP request to the random.org API endpoint in order to generate random numbers.

+The `assets` folder contains images used in the readme.md file.

 ## Extensions